Salesforce API Landscape

 Pub/Sub API (gRPC)

-The modern, high-performance event streaming API.
-Uses gRPC protocol with Avro-encoded events.
-Replacement for the legacy Streaming API.
+The modern, high-performance event streaming API built on gRPC with Avro-encoded events.
+Replaces the legacy Streaming API.

 Key Characteristics